-The WSL Institute for Snow and Avalanche Research (SLF) still uses its former main building on the Weissfluhjoch (a mountain summit) for research purposes.
-Just below this building is the SLF's oldest test site with its many measuring instruments which have been providing serial measurements continuously s
+Just below the former SLF main building on the Weissfluhjoch is the SLF's oldest test site with its many measuring instruments which have been providing serial measurements continuously.

 In the autumn of 1936, the Expert Commission for Snow and Avalanche Research in Switzerland set up the first snow laboratory on the Weissfluhjoch.
 The accompanying test site is set on a flat area of the Dorftäli, approximately 150 metres below the Weissfluhjoch, at an altitude of 2536 metres.
 In view of its easy accessibility and the numerous avalanche-prone slopes in the vicinity, over the years countless major experiments and studies in the fields of snow mechanics, snow metamorphism, snow characterisation and measuring methodology have been conducted here, and this continues today.
 Prototypes of various instruments and remote sensing products are also tested and used on the site.